Tableau - Is there a "Guest" user account that can be used for the University of Illinois?

 Scenario 3: Share Dashboard/View with internal audiences only with authentication.

-In all of the above scenarios the dashboard/view (Tableau Workbook) must be published to the Tableau Server.
-The data must be available without requiring a data source password prompt (i.e. embedded account and password).
+In all of the above situations, the dashboard/view (Tableau Workbook) must be published to the Tableau Server.
+The data must be available without requiring a data source password prompt (i.e., embedded account and password).

 Steps to follow for Scenario 1

 - Request a public project with Publisher(s) AD group and “Guest” user account with Viewer permission